If you haven’t tried raw pak choy then you are in for a real treat in this salad, it is just wonderfully crunchy and tastes sooo fresh.

 For the garnish….

-- 2 tbsps peanuts or cashews crushed and roasted
+- 2 tbsps peanuts or cashews (roasted)

 - Rinse and trim your pak choy then slice on the diagonal.